An efficient dual-branch framework via implicit self-texture enhancement for arbitrary-scale histopathology image super-resolution: Related Works

-In recent years, deep learning-based SR techniques have been widely used in microscopy images to improve imaging resolution\cite{chen2021three,qiao2021evaluation,kang2020accuracy,wang2019deep}.
-In \cite{wang2019deep}, the authors developed a cross-modal SR method for fluorescence microscopy to improve the resolution of wide field-of-view images obtained with low numerical aperture objectives.
-In \cite{qiao2021evaluation}, a Fourier channel attention network was designed to be applied to different microscopic images under different imaging conditions.
-In pathology image super-resolution, \cite{upadhyay2019mixed} developed a GAN-based approach by considering pathology image SR and surgical smoke removal tasks at the same time.
-Mukherjee et al.\cite{mukherjee2018convolutional} implemented high-resolution image generation using a CNN and up-sampling layer and augmented the outputs using KNN.
-SRGAN-ResNeXt\cite{juhong2023super} uses a generative adversarial network based on aggregated residual transformation to train low and high-resolution image pairs, and the generator network is then implemented to perform super-resolution.
-SWD-Net accomplishes the SR task through a spatial wavelet two-stream network incorporating Refine Context Fusion (RCF)\cite{chen2020joint}.
-Under the supervision of spatial and wavelet loss, SWD-Net can recover high-resolution images with clear structural boundaries.
-WA-SRGAN\cite{shahidi2021breast} generates HR images with finer details and less blurring using residual modules and a self-attention mechanism.
-Li et al.\cite{li2021single} used a U-Net-based generative adversarial network for super-resolution image generation and introduced a curriculum learning training strategy, and conducted experiments to show that the high-resolution images obtained have clinical value.
-MMSRNet adds a branch for learning magnification classification to the SR network and improves SR performance through multi-task learning\cite{wu2023mmsrnet}.
-These studies show the promise of using SR to improve the pathology image resolution in low-resource settings.
-However, they still have some limitations, e.g., training and testing are usually limited to fixed magnification and the SR results still have room for improvement, which we believe is mainly because they do not effectively consider the special texture of pathology images.
-In this paper, we propose ISTE to address these problems to achieve high-quality arbitrary-scale SR of pathology images.
+In recent years, deep learning-based SR algorithms have been widely used in pathological images to improve imaging resolution \cite{upadhyay2019mixed,mukherjee2018convolutional,juhong2023super,chen2020joint,shahidi2021breast,li2021single,wu2023mmsrnet,ma2021stsrnet}.
+Upadhyay et al. \cite{upadhyay2019mixed} developed a generative adversarial network that considered pathological image SR and surgical smoke removal tasks at the same time.
+Mukherjee et al. \cite{mukherjee2018convolutional} implemented SR image generation using a CNN and up-sampling layer and augmented the outputs using the K-nearest neighbor algorithm.
+Chen et al. \cite{chen2020joint} accomplished the SR task through a spatial wavelet dual-stream network incorporating a refine context fusion module.
+Li et al. \cite{li2021single} utilized a generative adversarial network based on a multi-scale CNN for SR image generation and introduced a curriculum learning training strategy.
+Wu et al. \cite{wu2023mmsrnet} added a branch for magnification classification to the SR network and improved SR performance through multi-task learning.
+These studies demonstrate the promise of using SR to improve pathological image resolution in low-resource settings.
+However, they still have some limitations.
+For instance, they restrict training and testing to specific scaling factors, and the resultant SR outputs still exhibit scope for refinement.
+We attribute this primarily to a lack of adequate consideration for the unique textural characteristics of pathological images.
+In this paper, we introduce ISTE as a solution to overcome these challenges, aiming to achieve arbitrary-scale SR of pathological images with high quality.